jinghuazhao/software-notes/README.md

 ## System setup

-It is relevant to have knowledge in GNU parallel and sge.
-A broad coverage is available from [vdi.md](https://github.com/jinghuazhao/GDCT/blob/master/vdi.md) as part of the removed GWAS-2017 repository and listed in [GDCT repository](https://github.com/jinghuazhao/GDCT).
+1. It is relevant to have knowledge in GNU parallel and sge; see descriptions in other pipelines here.
+2. Here is a section dedicated to [R and RStudio](R).
+3. A broad coverage on genomewide association studies is available from [vdi.md](https://github.com/jinghuazhao/GDCT/blob/master/vdi.md) as part of the removed GWAS-2017 repository and listed in [GDCT repository](https://github.com/jinghuazhao/GDCT).

-A section is dedicated to [R and RStudio](R).

 ## An extensible list of applications